 "Having run a similar project in London, I am really pleased to see Pause come to Bristol to support women with the trauma of having children removed, to move on as people and as parents.
 We have worked hard to ensure that we recruited the right staff and will begin to work with the women who need the service most."-

-The issues affecting women who will use Pause Bristol are complex: domestic and/or sexual violence; childhood trauma; learning difficulties; being care leavers themselves; mental health issues; addiction; and/or having a history of offending.
+The issues affecting women who use Pause Bristol are complex: domestic and/or sexual violence; childhood trauma; learning difficulties; being care leavers themselves; mental health issues; addiction; and/or having a history of offending.
 Councillor Helen Godwin, Cabinet Member for Children in Bristol and a member of the Pause Board says:

 "I am really proud that Bristol Council has enabled and funded Pause Bristol.
 This project will turn around a number of women’s lives."-

 Pause Bristol won’t meet all of the city’s need but it will give 20 women the opportunity to take a pause from the usual periods of chaos, anger and reaction to care proceedings and will create space for them to reflect, learn and aspire.
 Positive outcomes will look different for each woman on the programme but, rather than defining a woman in relation to any one issue, it will help each to focus on themselves and develop new skills and responses to build a more positive future.
-If after 18 months the pilot is successful, it is hoped that the programme will continue.

 0117 440 6788